About Christie Lake Camp:

 We welcome young people on a first come, first served basis.
 If space allows, children may join more than one program.

-FOR MORE INFORMATION ABOUT OUR STAR PROGRAMS, PLEASE CONTACT JOANNE MACGREGOR, DIRECTOR OF INNER CITY PROGRAMS
+FOR MORE INFORMATION ABOUT OUR STAR PROGRAMS, PLEASE CONTACT AMY MACDONALD, Director of City Programs.

 CLK Leaders In Training (LIT)